 Choosing a place or person for support is an extremely personal choice.
 MiddSafe can provide information about all of these options (and more).
 Support is not one size fits all, and this list does not represent a ranking or hierarchy.

 MiddSafe volunteers are Middlebury College students who have been trained as crisis workers under Vermont state law.
 We are here to listen, support, and provide the campus community with information on both campus and community resources, college policy, state law.

 WomenSafe is a community-based organization in Addison County staffed by professionals and volunteers.
 They have a broad range of services and programs, including: 24 hour hotline, advocacy services, transitional housing assistance, support groups, supervised visitation and monitored exchanges, and childcare.
 They offer LanguageLine interpretation services for hotline callers with limited English proficiency in more than 170 languages.
 Their services are free and confidential, regardless of citizenship status.
 As a community organization WomenSafe is not bound to some of the laws and policies that govern a college campus.

-Staff at the Health and Wellness and the College Chaplains are employees of Middlebury College who, by the nature of their professional licensure(s) and/or position on campus, hold confidentiality.
+Staff at the Center for Health and Wellness and the College Chaplains are employees of Middlebury College who, by the nature of their professional licensure(s) and/or position on campus, hold confidentiality.
 These professionals are trained to support and respond to students who may be affected by any kind of trauma or troubling experience.
 Similar to MiddSafe volunteers, they are not campus security authorities, which means they do not have reporting responsibility under the Clery Act.
 They do, however, have a responsibility to share information with the College when there is a perceived threat to the health and safety of an individual, the College, or property.